HortusHonu/rails-challenge/README.md

 # Rails Programming Task

 ## This is the code challenge that I passed prior to being hired by Brilliant Chemsitry.
 I completed the challenge and submitted in under two hours and was hired full-time.
+*The fork is called charging*

 ### Please complete the following steps.
 *Note: This task should take no longer than 1-2 hours at the most to complete.*